The Doc is in

 1982 – Forward David Hodgson arrived from Middlesbrough for £450,000.
 He never fully established himself in his two years at Anfield, scoring ten times in 49 appearances, although he did claim a League championship medal and helped us to clinch the FA Charity Shield on his reds bow before he left for Sunderland for £125,000.

 2010 – Danish midfielder Christian Poulsen signed from Juventus for £4.5m, having previously worked with Roy Hodgson at F.C.
 København.
 He made 21 largely uninspiring appearances, without finding the back of the net, moving on to Évian Thonon Gaillard a year later.
+On the same day, future red Simon Mignolet played for Belgium Under-21’s.

 For Billy and Zico